mindginative/mindginative.github.io/content/post/first-taste-of-win10-bitlocker.md

 ## Recovery Mode == BitLocker Keys

-Yep in recovery mode your BitLocker is required - no escaping, so make sure to get it where you keep it.
+Yep in recovery mode your BitLocker is required - no escaping, so make sure to get it where you kept it.

 {{< gallery
   "bitlocker/bitlocker-key.jpg|BitLocker asking for recovery key"